dbus2/zbus/README.md

         .build()
         .await?;

-    // Do other things or wait forever pending::<()>().await;
+    // Do other things or go to wait forever pending::<()>().await;

     Ok(())